you’re the best teacher

 An academy staple that puts technique ahead of both observation and feeling.

 Start wherever you want, however you want.
 Don't over-analyze.
-Get out of your head and dive in.
+Get out of your head and dive right in.

 Learn how to handle gobs of paint.
 Keep your drawing skills up too.
 Drawing is the finesse; paint volume is the punch.
 Yin and yang.